3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Table of Contents

-How to Spend 3 Days in Stockholm
+3 Days in Stockholm Itinerary

 Quick 3 Days in Stockholm Itinerary

-My Thoughts on Stockholm
+My Experience in Stockholm

 I didn’t know what to expect from Stockholm.
 I do little research before visiting a city, so I knew next to nothing about what I could see and do.